-Most women should gain somewhere between 25 and 35 pounds during pregnancy.
+Most women should gain somewhere between 25 and 35 pounds (11 and 16 kilograms) during pregnancy.
 If a woman does not gain enough weight, there may be health problems for the mother and baby.

-Most women will gain 2 to 4 pounds during the first trimester, and 1 pound a week for the rest of the pregnancy.
+Most women will gain 2 to 4 pounds (1 to 2 kilograms) during the first trimester, and 1 pound (0.5 kilogram) a week for the rest of the pregnancy.
 Through the entire pregnancy:

-- Overweight women need to gain less (15 to 20 pounds or less, depending on their prepregnancy weight)
+- Overweight women need to gain less (10 to 25 pounds or 4 to 11 kilograms or less, depending on their prepregnancy weight).

 - You should gain more weight if you are having more than one baby.
-Women having twins will need to gain 37 to 54 pounds.
+Women having twins will need to gain 37 to 54 pounds (16.5 to 24.5 kilograms).

 Either way, a balanced, nutrient-rich diet, along with moderate exercise, is the basis for a healthy pregnancy.
 Ask your health care provider how many calories you should eat each day, and how you can gain the right amount of weight.

-If your health care provider says you should gain more weight, here are some tips to help:
+If your provider says you should gain more weight, here are some tips to help:

 - Keep quick, easy snacks on hand.
 Nuts, raisins, cheese and crackers, dried fruit, and ice cream or yogurt are good choices.

 - Spread peanut butter on toast, crackers, apples, bananas, or celery.
-One tablespoon of creamy peanut butter will provide about 100 calories and 7 grams of protein.
+One tablespoon (16 grams) of creamy peanut butter will provide about 100 calories and 3.5 grams of protein.

 - Add nonfat powdered milk to foods such as mashed potatoes, scrambled eggs, and hot cereal.